Überspringen Sie zu Inhalten

 For instance, you might need a laser cutting machine that cuts metals, but because you don’t understand the principles behind laser power, you purchase the one that only cuts wood or acrylic.

 Laser power describes the laser tubes measured in watts and their cutting and engraving abilities.
-Tubes with higher watts can cut thicker objects with greater speed and accurate precision.
+Tubes with higher power (higher watts) can cut thicker objects with greater speed and accurate precision.

 On the other hand, laser cutters with lower watts can only cut materials within a certain thickness.
 Therefore, the right laser power for your machine depends on your choice and what you want to cut.